fontclubbelgica/fontclubbelgica.xyz/_articles/filter-process.md

   </div>
   <div markdown="1">

-## Filter: Naming, Structure, and Play
+## Filter: Naming, Structure and Play

 The birthday-revival evolved into [FC Filter](https://fontclubbelgica.com/typefaces/filter/), a name chosen as a playful reference to the new “filter” sorting options introduced by Future Fonts.
 [FC Filter](https://fontclubbelgica.com/typefaces/filter/) pops up in what ever filter is selected.
 FC Filter fully embraces the possibilities of the variable font format by offering a wide range of customization options.
 It includes multiple writing styles, such as engraving, machine-tool, and a variant inspired by a speedball.
 The typeface allows adjustments in width, ranging from condensed to expanded, and in weight, from hairline to ultra-bold.
 Its slant can be modified from backslant to frontslant, while the stroke endings can vary from square to rounded.
 Finally, Filter features a shift axis, enabling the stroke position to move relative to the underlying skeleton of the letterforms.